Clifford Surko

-Clifford Michael Surko (born October 11, 1941 in Sacramento, California) is an American physicist, whose works involve plasma physics, atomic physics, nonlinear dynamics and solid state physics.
+Clifford Michael Surko (October 11, 1941 – December 7, 2024) was an American physicist, whose works involve plasma physics, atomic physics, nonlinear dynamics and solid state physics.
 Together with his colleagues, he developed techniques for laser scattering at small angles to study waves and turbulence in tokamak plasmas and invented a positron trap (buffer gas positron trap) that was used in experiments worldwide to study antimatter.
 Surko also developed other techniques for studying positron plasmas and examined atomic and plasma physics with positrons.

 Early life and career

 Surko studied mathematics and physics at the University of California, Berkeley, with a bachelor's degree in 1964 and a doctorate in physics in 1968.
 He was a student of Frederick Reif at Berkeley.
 He was then at Bell Laboratories in Murray Hill, where he became department head for research in semiconductor and chemical physics in 1982.
 Since 1988, he has been a professor at the University of California, San Diego.

 He was a visiting researcher at MIT (Plasma Fusion Center, 1977 to 1984), at École Polytechnique (1978/79) and at University College London.